sana33/SDCOR/Readme.md

   * #### "LOAD" button

-    This button loads the input _n-by-p_ matrix of dataset _X_, along with the _n-by-1_ vector _y_ of outlier labels, all together as a single binary MAT-file.
+    This button loads the input _n-by-p_ matrix of dataset _X_, along with the _n-by-1_ vector _y_ of outlier labels (0 for inliers and 1 for outliers), all together as a single binary MAT-file.
 The name of the chosen dataset is depicted in the bold red box, positioned right below the main buttons.

   * #### "START" button